pstack94/dpar_estimation/README.md

 *shells shells of the pretocol i.e 0 500 1500
 *snr snr of the training data i.e 22

+Then upload the file data.zip to your google drive.

+## Training the ANN
-Then upload the file data.zip to your google drive and run the following googlecolab to train the ANN: [GoogleColab Notebook to train ANN](https://colab.research.google.com/drive/1HV0k8xS-tnIDxbd4ag34kqv4M6i5bTnG?usp=sharing).
+Run the following googlecolab to train the ANN: [GoogleColab Notebook to train ANN](https://colab.research.google.com/drive/1HV0k8xS-tnIDxbd4ag34kqv4M6i5bTnG?usp=sharing).

 save the .h5 file in your computer.